-New research has found that who could charge at home saw real-life costs rise by only 4p per kWh since the end of last summer to an average of 30p per kWh.
+New research has found that electric car owners who could charge at home saw real-life costs rise by only 4p per kWh since the end of last summer to an average of 30p per kWh.
 For those that need to charge in public though, the story was different, with an average price rise of 14p to 70p per kWh over the same period.

 Mina’s data across more than 60,000 charging events showed the average price of home electricity for EVs stayed level during September at 26p, then rose to 30p in October, and 31p in November.